Academic Programme | Academic Resources | Supervised Research | Exemplar Essays | Faculty| Alumni Publications

 Research interests and expertise: intelligence studies, nuclear weapons history, and cold war history.

-Professor Goodman is Professor of ‘Intelligence and International Affairs’ in the Department of War Studies, King’s College London and Visiting Professor at the Norwegian Defence Intelligence School.
+Professor Goodman is Head of War Studies, Dean of Research Impact and Professor of ‘Intelligence and International Affairs’ at King’s College, London and Visiting Professor at the Norwegian Defence Intelligence School.
 He has published widely in the field of intelligence history, including most recently The Official History of the Joint Intelligence Committee, Volume I: From the Approach of the Second World War to the Suez Crisis (Routledge, 2015), which was chosen as one of The Spectator’s books of the year.
 He is series editor for ‘Intelligence and Security’ for Hurst/Columbia University Press; and for ‘Intelligence, Surveillance and Secret Warfare’ for Edinburgh University Press; and is a member of the editorial boards for five journals.
 He is currently on secondment to the Cabinet Office where he is the Official Historian of the Joint Intelligence Committee.

 Research interests and expertise: counter-terrorism, cyber studies and cyber warfare, intelligence and international security studies, history of Anglo-American intelligence and Security Services, and American foreign relations.